Canadians vote in election overshadowed by US tariff and annexation threats

 By Max Saltman, Paula Newton and Hira Humayun, CNN

-(CNN) — Canadians headed to the polls on Monday for an election overshadowed by tariffs, economic uncertainty and annexation threats from the United States.
+(CNN) — Canadians hit the polls on Monday in an election overshadowed by tariffs, economic uncertainty and annexation threats from the United States.

 Canadians began casting their ballots in the country’s easternmost province, Newfoundland and Labrador, at 8:30 a.m. local time (7 a.m.
 ET) Monday.